jmhimara/bfrpg/README.md

 Download and install Quarto here: https://quarto.org/

-Clone the repository and navigate to the root folder
+Clone the repository and navigate to the root folder.

-Run this command in the terminal to start a local dev server
+Run this command in the terminal to start a local dev server:

     quarto preview

-Run the following command to assemble the HTML
+Run the following command to assemble the HTML:

     quarto render

+## Contributing
+Feel free to create a new issue if you notice any problems or submit a pull request.